 All I’ve done here is added the SORT function in front of the FILTER function, then told the SORT function to sort based on column 3 in descending order (by indicating False).

 Case 7: When there is no match!

 What would happen if it doesn’t find any rows that match the filter conditions?
 Of course, it generates an error!

 You already know you can’t input row and column type conditions within a single FILTER function.
 I’ll try that anyway and see what Google Sheets has to say.

 That’s how to get started with Google Sheets FILTER function.
 Looking for more spreadsheet tutorials and tips?
 Check out our other posts below!

-The UNIQUE formula in Google Sheets can be of great help to you as well.
+The UNIQUE function in Google Sheets can be of great help to you as well.
 Check it out in our blog post: How to use the UNIQUE function in Google Sheets.